royby-cyberark/k8s-course/README.md

   * look for replication options for the queue (ActiveMQ does that), same for the db
   * better - look for your cloud provider (AmazonMQ/SQS), same for db

+# Cluster Monitoring
+* Allocate more resources, working with Docker desktop on Darwin: in the docker desktop ui, set resources (cpus, RAM), then run minikube with: `minikube start --cpus <# of cpus> --memory <Size in MB>`
+* Show pods resources consumption and other info: `kubectl describe nodes`
+* For installing the ELK stack into our cluster, we took the course files: elastic-stack.yaml, fluentd-config.yaml. it was previously in https://github.com/kubernetes/kubernetes/tree/master/cluster/addons, not sure where they went.
+* IMPORTANT!
+I added the loadBalancerSourceRanges like in services.yaml to avoid exposing the LB address